MicrosoftDocs/iis-docs/iis/extensions/smooth-streaming-client/ismoothstreamingcache-interface-microsoft-web-media-smoothstreaming_1.md

     }
 ```

 > [!CAUTION]
-> <p>Do not set SSME.SmoothStreamingSource to a Uri that contains a query, such as http://domain/MultiAudio.ism/Manifest?foo=axjrjrn1.If this query is set and config.xml includes ResponseCacheEnabled=&quot;true&quot; instead of ResponseCacheEnabled=&quot;false&quot;, the whole Uri including the query could be persisted in the response cache.</p>
+> <p>Do not set SSME.SmoothStreamingSource to a Uri that contains a query, such as <a href="http://domain/MultiAudio.ism/Manifest?foo=axjrjrn1.If" data-raw-source="http://domain/MultiAudio.ism/Manifest?foo=axjrjrn1.If">http://domain/MultiAudio.ism/Manifest?foo=axjrjrn1.If</a> this query is set and config.xml includes ResponseCacheEnabled=&quot;true&quot; instead of ResponseCacheEnabled=&quot;false&quot;, the whole Uri including the query could be persisted in the response cache.</p>

 ## Version Information